 Part 1 (wks 1-9) Biochemical Foundations and Clinical Correlations: This part of the course includes Isom lectures on foundational biochemistry involved in certain physiological processes, which when ary generate disease or disorder states.
 The material from these lectures will serve as background, foundational information for student MBD Lectures in part 2 of the semester.
 The information will also be expanded during Notecard Diagnoses and Rounds assignment described below.
-Quizzes will cover information presented during Isom lectures.
-Primary Assessments: Quizzes (usually 3 but could vary) and Notecard Diagnoses/Rounds.
+Quizzes (3) will cover information presented during Isom lectures.
+Assessments: Quizzes (3) and Notecard Diagnoses/Rounds (1).